artichoke/artichoke/artichoke-backend/README.md

 ## Virtual Filesystem and `Kernel#require`

-The artichoke-backend `State` embeds an
+The artichoke-backend `State` embeds an in-memory virtual filesystem.
-[in-memory virtual Unix filesystem](/artichoke-vfs).
 The VFS stores Ruby sources that are either pure Ruby, implemented with a Rust `File`, or both.

 artichoke-backend crate implements
 [`Kernel#require` and `Kernel#require_relative`](src/extn/core/kernel) which